 I hold the Chair in Nanocomposites in WMG and I’m heading up a new research team within the field of Nanocomposites.
 We are establishing a capability where materials having at least one dimension on the

 nanoscale (<100nm), such as carbon nanotubes, graphene and quantum dots, are incorporated into polymers and metal alloys and subsequently processed to produce multifunctional components that have application in a broad range of industries, such as telecommunications, electronics, pharmaceuticals, aerospace, automotive, security and medicine.

 I work with many academic colleagues both within WMG, the wider University of Warwick community, with a number of leading international research groups and most fortuitously with a team of talented researchers.

 After a degree, PhD and a postdoctoral research fellowship, I worked in R&D in the medical device and automotive industries, latterly at board level.
 I returned to academia in 2002 and prior to coming to WMG I was Director of the Polymer Processing Research Centre (PPRC), Director of the Medical Polymer Research Institute (MPRI) and Director of the Advanced Materials & Processing Research Cluster at Queen’s University Belfast.

-The freedom to carry out research on topics that interest me in a vibrant and dynamic environment for collaboration with very talented academic colleagues and young researchers.
+The best part of my job is the freedom to carry out research on topics that interest me in a vibrant and dynamic environment for collaboration with very talented academic colleagues and young researchers.

 The people who without exception have a steely determination to be the very best at what they do, but always in a friendly and helpful manner.